SDGforskning/sdg-strings/SDG10_query_action_WoS.md

-     "child*" OR "communit*" OR "neighbo$rhood*")) OR "vulnerable" OR "marginali?ed" OR "disadvantaged" OR "disabled" OR "displaced*" OR "handicap*" OR "mental illness*" OR (("person$" OR "people$" OR "adult$" OR "men" OR "patient$" OR "individual*" OR "adolescent*" OR "child*") NEAR/3 ("disabilities" OR "disability" OR "HIV" OR "AIDS" OR "trans" OR "older" OR "old" OR "cancer*" OR "autis*" OR "disorder$" OR "chronic* ill*" OR "neurodiverg*")) OR "elderly" OR "elder$" OR "pensioner$" OR "senior$" OR "retired" OR "unemployed" OR "homeless" OR "veteran*" OR "age related" OR "women" OR "woman" OR "female*" OR "girl*" OR "pregnan*" OR "matern*" OR "menstrua*" OR "*LGBT*" OR "lesbian$" OR "gay" OR "bi-sexual*" OR "bisexual*" OR "transgender*" OR "non-binar*" OR "nonbinar*" OR "queer$" OR "intersex*" OR "two-spirit$" OR "gender$" OR "minorit*" OR "refugee$" OR "migrant$" OR "immigrant$" OR "asylum*" OR "racial*" OR "ethn*" OR "indigenous*" OR "protected group$" OR "mental health" OR "intergroup" OR "interpersonal*" OR "social*" OR "self" OR "health care" OR "healthcare" OR "health personnel" OR "health service*" OR "nurs*" OR "*demograph*" OR "addict*"
+     "child*" OR "communit*" OR "neighbo$rhood*")) OR "vulnerable" OR "marginali?ed" OR "disadvantaged" OR "disabled" OR "displaced*" OR "handicap*" OR "mental illness*" OR (("person$" OR "people$" OR "adult$" OR "men" OR "patient$" OR "individual*" OR "adolescent*" OR "child*") NEAR/3 ("disabilities" OR "disability" OR "HIV" OR "AIDS" OR "trans" OR "older" OR "old" OR "cancer*" OR "autis*" OR "disorder$" OR "chronic" OR "chronically" OR "neurodiverg*")) OR "elderly" OR "elder$" OR "pensioner$" OR "senior$" OR "retired" OR "unemployed" OR "homeless" OR "veteran*" OR "age related" OR "women" OR "woman" OR "female*" OR "girl*" OR "pregnan*" OR "matern*" OR "menstrua*" OR "*LGBT*" OR "lesbian$" OR "gay" OR "bi-sexual*" OR "bisexual*" OR "transgender*" OR "non-binar*" OR "nonbinar*" OR "queer$" OR "intersex*" OR "two-spirit$" OR "gender$" OR "minorit*" OR "refugee$" OR "migrant$" OR "immigrant$" OR "asylum*" OR "racial*" OR "ethn*" OR "indigenous*" OR "protected group$" OR "mental health" OR "intergroup" OR "interpersonal*" OR "social*" OR "health care" OR "healthcare" OR "health personnel" OR "health service*" OR "nurs*" OR "*demograph*" OR "addict*"
     )
 NEAR